Audition Notice – “Pinocchio” by Vic Hyde

 Theatre Burlington is committed to promoting diversity in all aspects of our organization.
 We encourage actors of all ages, ethnicities, genders and sexual identity to audition.

-For more info, please contact the production team at:
+To book an audition OR for more info, please contact the production team through the following e-mail address:

 Play Time 2 – A Short Play Festival